nosolutions/puppet-reaktor/README.md

 #### reaktor::dir

 A string defining the directory where reaktor is installed.
-Default `$reaktor::homedir`.
+Default `${reaktor::homedir}/reaktor`.

 #### reaktor::repository